MultiSafepay/docs/content/payments/methods/pay-later/klarna/integration-and-testing.md

     - /payments/methods/billing-suite/klarna/integration-and-testing/
 ---

-Klarna makes your ecommerce platform available in the MultiSafepay partner portal, where your credentials are generated.
-Use your credentials to configure the Klarna gateway in your MultiSafepay account.

 To process Klarna payments via our API, see API reference - [Klarna](/api/#klarna).

-For questions about your Klarna integration and the connection with your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>

 For the Klarna logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).